Reducing Friction, Enabling Reflection

 I worked solo to better enable long-term reflection in a journaling app I love!

-How We Feel (HWF) is a mood journaling app that teaches users to better understand their emotions and provides weekly AI-generated insights.
-As a HWF lover, I noticed these insights disappearing over time, so I worked to adjust the app’s IA, define a long-term user journey, and refine and concept test ideas for insight-preserving archives to encourage long-term reflection and support HWF's product strategy!
+How We Feel (HWF) is a mood journaling app that teaches users to better understand their emotions and provides weekly reviews with AI-generated insights.
+As a HWF lover, I noticed these insights disappearing over time, so I confirmed this problem with the product team, worked to adjust the app’s IA, define a long-term user journey, and refine and concept test ideas for insight-preserving archives to encourage long-term reflection while supporting HWF's product strategy!

 Background: Feature Breakdown and Product Strategy